IgniteUI/help-topics/topics/02_Controls/igTreeGrid/01_Features/02_igTreeGrid-Load-On-Demand.md

 and as visible, the child record's key value is "5", producing a path of `2/5` for its data request.

-> **Note:** While Ignite UI comes with ASP.NET MVC helper models to help developers, this feature in not dependent on the platform.
+> **Note:** While %%ProductName%% comes with ASP.NET MVC helper models to help developers, this feature in not dependent on the platform.
 Rather, Load on demand can be enabled through the [`enableRemoteLoadOnDemand`](%%jQueryApiUrl%%/ui.igtreegrid#options:enableRemoteLoadOnDemand) option and implemented with any server-side platform that can provide an endpoint to handle the incoming request and return the processed data as JSON.

 ## <a id="walkthrough"></a> Walkthrough